freeCodeCamp/outreach-for-good/README.md

 This app contains npm scripts for easy deployment to Heroku.

-The env variables that need to be set:
+The env variables that need to be set in server/config/local.env:

 - APP_SECRET = *SECRET*
 - DOMAIN = *SOME HTTPS DOMAIN*